rabbitControl/RCP/RCPSpecification.md

 #### Root Parameter Group

 The root `Parameter Group` is a virtual group which does always exist.
 It defines the highest level in the hierarchy tree.
 The parameter-id of the root group is 0.
 No other Parameter is allowed to use this parameter id.
-To configure the root group you can send a parameter-update packet.
+To configure the root group you can send a non-multi parameter-update packet.
+A non-multi parameter-update packet is necessary because the parameter-id 0 and the [Packet Terminator](#packet) both have the same value (0x80).
 Typically only the widget can be set on the root group.

 ## Update value data